top of page

 His stories and essays have appeared in Alaska Quarterly Review, Chattahoochee Review, the Greensboro Review, Hayden's Ferry Review, Smokelong Quarterly, and the Sonora Review.
 His very short fiction was included in Best Small Fictions 2018 (selected by Aimee Bender).
 Additionally, his work has been supported with fellowships and scholarships from the CubaOne Foundation, the Kimmel Harding Nelson Center, the Santa Fe Writer's Conference, the Sewanee Writer's Conference, and the Sundress Academy for the Arts.

 In the community, Palma has taught at Elmira Correctional through Cornell's Prison Education Program.
-He regularly provides workshops or readings through Ithaca's Community Arts Parternship, and every year, since 2020, he and his daughter, Olivia Zowie Palma, have participated in the Tompkins County Public Library Foundation's READATHON program—a marathon reading event that raises funds for the local library.
+He regularly provides workshops or readings through Ithaca's Community Arts Parternship, and every year, since 2020, he and his daughter, Olivia, have participated in the Tompkins County Public Library Foundation's READATHON program—a marathon reading event that raises funds for the local library.

 Palma is Cuban American.
 He lived in Miami for twenty-five years and has also lived in Key West, Chicago, and Lincoln, NE.
 Currently, he resides in Ithaca, NY with his wife and daughter.